rakshithkalmadi/repixel/SECURITY.md

 ## Reporting a Vulnerability

-The Repixel team takes security bugs seriously.
+The Re-pixel team takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/rakshithkalmadi/repixel/security/advisories/new) tab.
+To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/rakshithkalmadi/re-pixel/security/advisories/new) tab.

-The Repixel team will send a response indicating the next steps in handling your report.
+The Re-pixel team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 ## Disclosure Policy